tjintranet/TF-POD-Product-Spec-Validator/README-CONFIG.md

    - All dimensions are in millimeters
    - Paper weight notation includes both GSM and LB equivalents
    - Color specifications are exact string matches
+   - Treatment values must match exactly

 3. **Extensibility**
    - New paper weights can be added by extending the `PAPER_WEIGHTS` object
    - Additional binding mappings can be included in `BINDING_MAP`
+   - Additional treatments can be added to `VALID_TREATMENTS`
    - Structure supports future addition of new validation parameters

 4. **Usage in Validation**